opendatacube/datacube-explorer/docs/deploying.rst

 Roles for production deployments
 ---------------------------------

+.. todo:: The way database roles has changed in 2026 and this information is no longer correct.

 The `roles`_ directory contains sql files for creating Postgres roles for Explorer.
 These are suitable for running each Explorer